odenas/indexed_ms/README.md

 Range queries
 ------------

+ A working
+example that replicates this tutorial is provided in `examples/workflows`.

 The simple algorithm that performs just a linear scan of the MS array can be invoked as follows:
 ```
 $ bin/range_queries.x -ms_path index.txt_q1.txt.ms -from_idx 1 -to_idx 2 -compression none -algo t -op max
 [1, 2) 1: 4
 ```
 We support range queries on *lossless-compressed* MS bitvectors, so in this case `-compression none` indicates that `-ms_path` is not compressed.
 The `t` and `d` algorithms are the baseline (slower) and the optimized (faster) versions described in the bioRxiv paper, respectively.
-Currently `t` supports more formats than `d`, but this will change in the future.
+Currently `t` supports more formats than `d`, but this will change in the future. `-op sum` would compute the sum instead of the max.

 When we expect a large number of queries, it makes sense to build an index on the MS bitvector, as follows:
 ```